matyasselmeci/docker-osg-build/README.md

 ---------------------

 `docker-osg-build` uses a Docker container that runs in the background.
-Your `~/.globus` directory and 'work directory,' which contains the packages you are working with, will be mounted inside the container.
-You must have a valid, current user cert and key inside `~/.globus/usercert.pem` and `~/.globus/userkey.pem` to run `docker-osg-build`.
+Your 'work directory,' which contains the packages you are working with, will be mounted inside the container.

 To create the Docker container, run: